 The City of Kerava (Finland) is organizing an international architectural competition to develop the area of the Kerava Station.
-The competition form is an idea competition, and it will start in November 2021 and end in February 2022.
+The competition form is an open idea competition, and it will start in November 2021 and end in February 2022.
 With the help of the competition, the city will seek diverse views on the long-term construction of the western and eastern side of Kerava Station in a high-quality and climate-wise manner.

 Competitors are expected to form multidisciplinary teams of experts in various fields, such as wood construction, ecological construction, and landscape design.
 Competitors are invited to present ideas for creating a gateway to a climate-wise city in the Kerava Station area in the future.